MicrosoftDocs/xamarin-docs/docs/ios/watchos/app-fundamentals/screen-sizes.md

 ---
-title: "Working with Screen Sizes" ms.prod: xamarin ms.assetid: 840DF939-2F59-4ABA-87D8-92AAC8A92BC4
+title: "Working with watchOS Screen Sizes in Xamarin"
-ms.technology: xamarin-ios
+description: "This document describes how to work with various watchOS screen sizes.
+It discusses the watchOS Interface Designer, the watchOS Simulator, and image resources." ms.prod: xamarin ms.assetid: 840DF939-2F59-4ABA-87D8-92AAC8A92BC4 ms.technology: xamarin-ios